-Dragon Medical Practice Edition (not called Release 11... but effectively it is Dragon Medical Release 11 if you count releases) This is the only product currently sold to private practices with 1-24 physicians.
+Nuance Dragon Medical Practice Edition 2 (not called Release 12... but effectively it is Dragon Medical Release 12 if you count releases) This is the only product currently sold to private practices with 1-24 physicians.
 We do not offer up-to-date information on the other Dragon Medical products which include:

 There are Dragon 360 products deployed in hospitals and clinics with over 25 physicians.
 We do not sell Dragon to these accounts.
 Before September 2011, Dragon Medical Enterprise, Dragon Medical and Dragon Medical Small Practice were delivered with multiple packaging, license, and maintenance options.
-Sale of these products ended in September 2011.
+Sale of these products to practices with fewer than 25 physicians ended in September 2011.

 In some medical applications, use of Dragon NaturallySpeaking can be appropriate.
 These are typically non-clinical applications as may be encountered in research, patient communications, insurance, etc.

 This was released in June 2013.
 For practices of 24 or fewer doctors, it is the follow-on to either Dragon Medical Practice Edition, Dragon Medical Enterprise, Dragon Medical, or Dragon Medical Small Practice.

 Historically, some doctors have used the non-medical versions of Dragon since its inception in 1997.
 I've got customers that started then who still use Dragon Professional.
 So those products can be used for medical dictation.
 BUT--these doctors paid their dues, learned to have word lists, learned to quickly do vocabulary analysis upon new releases, and have learned the Dragon means of dictation.